silexphp/Silex/doc/providers/validator.rst

 .. note::

-    The Symfony Validator component does not come with the ``silex`` archives, so you need to add it as a dependency to your ``composer.json`` file:
+    The Symfony Validator Component comes with the "fat" Silex archive but not with the regular one.
+If you are using Composer, add it as a dependency to your ``composer.json`` file:

     .. code-block:: json